rujiawang/rujiawang.github.io/research.md

 ---
 ### Welcome to <span style="color:FireBrick">Computer Architecture Lab at Illinois Tech (CALIT)!</span>

-Our research lab is working on the state-of-the-art architecture and system design for next generation computing infrastructure.
-We are particularly interested in high performance secure and reliable architectures.
+Our research lab is working on the state-of-the-art architecture and system design for emerging computing needs.

 Check the [Publications Page](/publications) to learn more!

 **Faculty:**